UQ-RCC/hpc-docs/guides/Shell-Basics-for-HPC.md

 ## Workshop Objective

-_To enhance your effectiveness in using HPC by improving the resilience and utility of your HPC job scripts using shell scripting techniques._
+_Learn how to enhance your effectiveness in using high-performance computing (HPC) resources, by improving the resilience and utility of your HPC job scripts using shell scripting techniques._

 ## Assumed Knowledge
-You should be familiar with command line environments.
+You should be familiar (though not expected to be experts) with command line linux environments.
 This [link](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md#general-hpc-information)
  will provide you with access to short videos that will be of assistance.